hylandtechoutreach/hackathon/Activities/PixelArtWorkshop/GameAnimation.md

    ![](Assets/ImagesFolder.png)
 1. Drag the **player.png** file into the "images" folder
    ![](Assets/DragPlayer.png)
-1. In the popup that appears, click the "Replace" button
+1. In the popup that appears, click the "Yes, overwrite this file" button
-   - This will overwrite the existing **player.png** file
+   - This will replace the existing **player.png** file

 Run the program again, and at this point, the new player should appear!